 Unfortunately, some states have followed in the footsteps of the Tax Cuts and Jobs Act (TCJA) and do not allow deductions for moving expenses.

 Let’s take a look at some of the remaining states that will let you claim a moving expense deduction on your state income tax return.

 7 States Where You Can Deduct Moving Expenses on Your State Income Tax Return

-As of 2020, there are 7 states that will allow you to deduct moving expenses on your state income tax return:
+There are 7 states that will allow you to deduct moving expenses on your state income tax return:

 - New Jersey